-13.4.3 GRADUATE CERTIFICATE IN PUBLIC HEALTH STRATEGIC COMMUNICATION

-Health communication has been defined as "the main currency of healthcare in the 21st century" (Clancy quoted in Krisberg, 2004).
+13.5.4 GRADUATE CERTIFICATE IN PUBLIC HEALTH STRATEGIC COMMUNICATION of healthcare in the 21st century" (Clancy quoted in Krisberg, 2004).
 Health Communication is a multidisciplinary field with the objective to share public health information to multiple audiences.
 The goals of public health communication is to influence, engage, and support individuals, communities, health professionals, special groups, policy makers, and the public to champion, introduce, adopt, or sustain a behaviour, practice, or policy that will ultimately improve health outcomes.
 The diversity of the audience for public health information necessitates that public health professionals be sensitive to the public's needs, cultural practices, and environments where they work and live.
 Additionally, the public health professional must take into account the best research evidence and translate (communicate) this evidence into action.